Sue9104/web-manual/interface/translator-translation-management.md

 ## Retranslation

-Entries which are rejected by reviewer and need another translation are listed here.
+Entries that are rejected by reviewer and need another translation are listed here.

 ![](/assets/translation_management.retranslation.png)